What can I complain about?

-If some of the units in a strata block are unoccupied for a long period of time, the cost per unit for the common hot water system will be higher than when the block is fully occupied.
+If some of the units in your strata block are unoccupied for a long period of time, the cost per unit for the common hot water system will be higher than when the block is fully occupied.

 Can EWON investigate complaints about common hot water systems?

-However, we cannot investigate a complaint about:
+We cannot investigate a complaint about:

-- the efficiency, age or condition of the hot water system itself
+- the efficiency, age or condition of the hot water system

 - the occupancy rate of the dwelling

-- action or inaction of a strata corporation, property manager or landlord (eg. refusal to engage a licenced plumber to inspect the hot water system)
+- action or inaction of a strata corporation, property manager or landlord (eg refusal to engage a licenced plumber to inspect the hot water system).